adriaanfp/adriaanfp/README.md

-# 👋 ¡Hola!
-Soy Adrián Flores Párraga
+👋 Hi!
+I'm Adrián Flores Párraga

-🎓 Actualmente estudiante de programación en **42 Madrid**, una escuela sin clases ni profesores, donde el aprendizaje se basa en la práctica, el esfuerzo y el trabajo en equipo.

-💡 Me apasiona **resolver problemas**, **aprender cosas nuevas** y construir proyectos que me reten.
-Aunque aún estoy en formación, cada línea de código es un paso hacia el desarrollador que quiero ser.

-🔧 **Tecnologías que estoy usando y aprendiendo**:
+🎓 Currently a programming student at 42 Madrid, a school without classes or teachers, where learning is based on practice, effort, and teamwork.

+💡 I’m passionate about solving problems, learning new things, and building projects that challenge me.
+Although I’m still in training, every line of code is a step toward the developer I want to become.

+🔧 Technologies I’m using and learning:
-- 🐍 Python
+🐍 Python
-- 🖥️ C / Shell scripting (proyectos base de 42)
+🖥️ C / Shell scripting (42 core projects)
-- 💻 Git & GitHub
+💻 Git & GitHub
-- 🚀 Interés creciente en desarrollo web y sistemas

-✨ **Algunos valores que me definen**:
-- Curiosidad infinita
-- Mentalidad de crecimiento
-- Colaboración y empatía
-- Ganas constantes de mejorar

----

-### 📌 Mis objetivos actuales:
+🚀 Growing interest in web development and systems

+✨ Some values that define me:

+Infinite curiosity

+Growth mindset

+Collaboration and empathy

+Constant drive to improve

+📌 My current goals:
-- 🔨 Terminar los proyectos del core de 42
+🔨 Complete the core projects at 42
-- 🚀 Interés creciente en ciberseguridad y sistemas
-- 🌐 Empezar a trabajar con tecnologías web
-- 💼 Prepararme para el mundo profesional

----
+🚀 Explore cybersecurity and systems in more depth
+🌐 Start working with web technologies
+💼 Prepare for the professional world

+🚀 What’s next?
+I’m open to collaborations, exciting challenges, or simply connecting with other developers.
+Let’s build awesome things together!

+📫 Contact: adrianube29@gmail.com

+🌐 LinkedIn / Portfolio: www.linkedin.com/in/adrian-flores-parraga-74b1472ba

+“Learning to program is learning to think.” — Steve Jobs

 ### 🚀 ¿Qué sigue?
 Estoy abierto/a a colaboraciones, retos interesantes o simplemente conectar con otros desarrolladores. ¡Construyamos cosas geniales juntos!